 Inventory = 85.
 ISBN-10: 0-89646-006-1.
 ISBN-13: 978-0-89646-006-5.
 Order #: VIST0006paper$3.95.

 CONTRIBUTIONS OF A VENERABLE NATIVE to the ancient history of the Hawaiian Islands. by M. Jules Remy.

 Account of interview with old Hawaiian in 1853 gives insights into traditions and cultures of native island people.
 Subjects range from history, government and society to the nobility, common people, and the ancient chants.
-Foreword is by park superintendent at Pu'uhonua o Honaunau National Historical Park (once known as City of Refuge).
+Foreword is by former park superintendent at Pu'uhonua o Honaunau National Historical Park (once known as City of Refuge).
 Reproduced photos and drawings.
 40 pages.
 See sample pages, illustrations.

 Inventory = in stock in quantity.
 ISBN-10: 0-89646-056-8.
 ISBN-13: 978-0-89646-056-0.
 Order #: VIST0056 paper$3.95.